mas-cli/mas/README.md

 ### ⬇️ Installing Apps

-All the commands in this section require you to be logged into an Apple ID in the Mac App Store.
+All the commands in this section require you to be logged into an Apple Account in the Mac App Store.

-> Depending on your Apple ID settings, you might need to re-authenticate yourself in the Mac App Store to perform a
+> Depending on your Apple Account settings, you might need to re-authenticate yourself in the Mac App Store to perform a
-> purchase, install, lucky, or upgrade, even if you are already signed in to an Apple ID in the Mac App Store.
+> purchase, install, lucky, or upgrade, even if you are already signed in to an Apple Account in the Mac App Store.

 #### `mas purchase`